-Aromatic, tangy tamarind rice traditionally prepared as prasadam in South Indian temples.
+Aromatic, tangy tamarind rice prepared traditionally as prasadam in South Indian temples.

 Ingredients